Ph.D., English, Cornell University, 2012

 B.A., Magna Cum Laude with Honors in English, New York University, 2005

 My research focuses on the history and practice of prosody, especially in relation to modern poetry.
 My book project, Modernism’s Metronome, explores debates over prosody from the late nineteenth century through the 1930s, focusing on the rejection but also afterlife of traditional meter and practices of scansion.
-I am also co-editing, with Jonathan Culler, Critical Rhythm, a collection of essays developing new approaches to the study of poetic rhythm.
+I also co-edited, with Jonathan Culler, Critical Rhythm, a collection of essays developing new approaches to the study of poetic rhythm.

 I am excited to be helping develop the Princeton Prosody Archive (1750-1923), an innovative digital collection of over 10,000 texts concerning historical poetics and prosody.
 The archive will help scholars develop new research projects in poorly recognized but historically central discourses of prosody.
 Prosody has led me to research and teach the poetics and politics of Hip-hop as well as other musical genres; more generally I enjoy teaching courses that move between literature and music, focusing on sound and its historical mediations.